-The beginning of the summer is time for fresh fruits like berries or apricots, summer was perfect was sunflowers (in Poland we never eat sunflower peeled off, you buy the whole head and dig it out yourself), then at the end of summer is time for chanterelle mushrooms.
+The beginning of the summer is time for fresh fruits like berries or apricots, Summer was perfect was sunflowers (in Poland we never eat sunflowers peeled off, you buy the whole head and dig it out yourself), then at the end of summer is time for chanterelle mushrooms.

-Polish cucumber salad is one of the best salads for a traditional dinner.
-Salad of fresh cucumbers and sour cream with dill has been conquering our palates for decades.
+Polish cucumber salad is one of the best salads or sides for traditional dinner.
+A salad of fresh cucumbers and sour cream with dill has been conquering our palates for decades.
 It’s simple and quick to do.

-The True History of Mizera & Why Most English-Speaking Sources Get It Wrong
+The True History of Mizeria & Why Most English-Speaking Sources Get It Wrong

 Every single English speaking source, blog, or article tells a completely made-up story on how Mizeria came to Poland and became popular.
 They all claim that Queen Bona Sforza, the Italian wife of King Sigmund III brought it to Poland alone with other vegetables and made them all popular.